xan105/Achievement-Watcher/README.md

   |Xbox App (Win 8)| microsoft.XboxLIVEGames_8wekyb3d8bbwe!Microsoft.XboxLIVEGames |

   ⚠️ You need to use a UWP AppID otherwise you won't be able to remotely load ach. img.

+  Watchdog is by default using Xbox AppID(s) for three main reasons :
+    + They are pre-shipped with Windows
+    + They are pre-set to your focus assistant priority list
+    + They are UWP app so we are allowed to remotely load img.

 Steam Web API Key
 =================